 keyscope="otherPub" />

-Your topics can now reference the keys in the other publication via qualified key reference, e.g. "otherPub.keyName".
+Your topics can now reference the keys in the other publication via qualified key reference, "otherPub.keyName" for instance.
 When published, some processors might be able to turn those references into active links in some cases.
 It depends on how much information about the various published outputs for other maps can be made available to the publishing engine and whether that publishing engine is set up to use that information appropriately.
 The DITA 1.3 specification doesn't guarantee that all processors will be able to handle cross-publication links, but it does prescribe the appropriate markup for authoring such links.

 Conclusion